 • Preparing reports as required by code for air exchange verification

-Cigarette smoke residue can take years and years to leech out of walls, carpeting, A/C system, and air conditioning ducts — if it ever comes out.
+Cigarette Smokers residue can take years and years to leach out of walls, carpeting, A/C system, and air conditioning ducts — if it ever comes out.
 You might think your nose, that Ol’ stink-o-meter would know right away that a smoker has been at work leaving that smell all over your soon-to-be home, but that may not be true.
 If you smell the strong smell of Febreze, ammonia, bleach or even fresh baking cookies (sneaky) can disguise the wicked stench.
 UNTIL, One humid afternoon soon after the sale, the rank aroma of spent cigarettes could start oozing toward your unsuspecting family nostrils.
 Be proactive and beat the butts, you may never fully be rid of the odor.
 Make sure you’re buying a non-smoking home.

 A home inspection is a limited, non-invasive, visual examination of the condition of a home, often when the home is being bought and sold.
 Home inspections are usually conducted by a licensed home inspector who has the training to perform such inspections.
 The inspector prepares and presents to the client a written report of findings.
 The client will use the inspector’s information to make informed decisions about their pending home purchase.
 The home inspector describes the condition of the home at the time of inspection but does not guarantee future condition, efficiency, or life expectancy of systems or components.